bbilly1/i3_cockpit/README.md

 ### how to use
 The main file is **mpd_main.py**, called without arguments, it will just output the current status.
+The script expects mpd to be running on localhost:6600, and will try to start the daemon
+if it looks like it is not running already.
 Additionaly the following arguments can be passed:

 * **toggle**: if mpd is playing, it will pause, if is paused it will resume